isomerpages/mti-cap/pages/For Business Owners.md

     <input type="checkbox" id="accordion1">
     <label for="accordion1">What cases will the Commitee Against Profiteering (CAP) investigate? </label>
     <div>
-      <p>The CAP will investigate all allegations of unjustified price increases of essential goods and services, using the Goods and Services Tax (GST) as a cover.
+      <p>The CAP will investigate all allegations of unjustified price increases of essential goods and services that use the Goods and Services Tax (GST) as a cover.
 			</p>
       <p>A number of factors could lead to price increases, such as an increase in operating costs including wages, utilities, rental, materials.
 			</p>